 The director, Marc, and I have worked together on several projects and have our own production company, Glass Cabin Films, so I was pretty much involved with this project from its inception.
-The character of Aiden was someone I was immediately interested in, as I’m always drawn to multi-layered characters that are presented with some sort of struggle that they must get through.
+I was immediately interested in the character of Aiden, as I’m always drawn to multi-layered characters who are presented with some struggle they must overcome.
 I love playing characters that can be perceived as innocent or unassuming to the public but could also harbour a dark, mysterious side underneath.

 Aidan is complex, occasionally creepy, awkward and yet tender; how did you prepare for such a nuanced role?

 I think there is a bit of “Aiden” in all of us.
 Though he is an extreme example, I think most of us can relate to a time in our lives when we were self-conscious or nervous about a relationship or how others perceived us.
 I used some of my own life experiences to connect with the characters and amplified them to fit the story’s narrative.

 The interface between real-world connection and online communication sits firmly at the heart of We Die Alone.
-Do you think the internet opens a new world or enhances a sense of loneliness for those who suffer from low confidence or anxiety?
+Do you think the internet opens a new world or enhances loneliness for those with low confidence or anxiety?

-I think there is good and bad – the good, being that the internet and social media allow us to express ourselves openly in ways that maybe we wouldn’t be able to in real life, and also allows for us to make connections with people whom we may never have had the chance to meet.
+I think there are good and bad – the good being that the internet and social media allow us to express ourselves openly in ways that maybe we wouldn’t be able to in real life, and also allow for us to make connections with people whom we may never have had the chance to meet.